*Disclaimer: this post contains offensive language. Duh.*

 She sure did.

-I looked into the crowd for support, or a bag to throw over my head, only to find my colleagues covering their mouths in shock.
+I looked into the crowd for support, or for someone to put me out of my misery, only to find my colleagues covering their mouths in shock.
 Eyes, wide.
 Deer in the headlights kind of thing.

-And then the smiles, the giggles.
-One of my favorite dudes actually left the auditorium because he couldn’t hold it together.
+And then the smiles, the muffled giggles.
+One of my favorite math teachers actually left the auditorium because he couldn’t hold it together.
 I imagine it was shortly after exiting the auditorium that he fired off the following email:

 “Steph, we’re doing Happy Hour after work.
 If you’re hungry, I think the bar is running a special on cuntry fried steak.”

 I don’t remember much else about the assembly, but I will never forget the looks of agony/embarrassment/amusement from the students and faculty as I completed the walk of shame back to my classroom.
 I think some of them actually felt bad for me because SERIOUSLY, who says that?!
-Though most just appreciated the fact that I had humiliated myself.
-If memory serves me, my principals sought me out later in the day just to see if I needed any support from a guidance cunteslor…
+Though most of them quite simply appreciated the fact that I had humiliated myself on such a grand scale.
+Knowing I was shaken up by the whole experience, my principals sought me out later in the day to see if I needed any support from a guidance cunteslor…

 Fortunately, we were a small district, one with a good sense of humor, and I retained my job despite my snafu.
 But my pride?
 That’s long gone.